DaveedDomingo/CS-Projects/README.md

 ### Map-Reduce: Word Counting <a name="map-reduce--word-counting"></a>
 In this projects, students will explore distributed computing programming by using the Map Reduce framework to implement their own word count.

+## Other Sources for CS Projects <a name="other-sources-for-cs-projects"></a>
+### GeeksForGeeks.org <a name="geeksforgeeks"></a>
+GeeksForGeeks.org has a good collection of CS Projects covering various topics and programming languages. https://www.geeksforgeeks.org/computer-science-projects/